HomeSEOThe "Search Everywhere" Strategy: SEO Beyond Google (TikTok, Reddit, AI)

 Video quality matters more than you’d think.
 TikTok’s algorithm can detect low-quality uploads and may deprioritize them.
 Shoot in good lighting, use stable footage, and export at the highest quality your device allows.

 Closed captions boost accessibility and searchability.
 TikTok’s auto-caption feature is decent, but manually editing captions improves accuracy.
-These captions provide additional text for the algorithm to analyze.
+These captions also give the algorithm more text to analyze.

 Posting consistency affects algorithmic favor.
 Accounts that post regularly (3-5 times per week) tend to get more algorithmic support than sporadic posters.
 The platform rewards creators who keep users engaged over time.

 Image optimization improves engagement.
 Reddit supports image posts, and high-quality, relevant images increase upvotes and visibility.
-Infographics, charts, and visual guides perform particularly well.
+Infographics, charts, and visual guides do particularly well.

 Flair usage helps categorization.
 Many subreddits require or encourage post flair (category tags).
 Using appropriate flair helps users find your content through filtering and search.

-Crossposting strategy expands reach.
-Reddit allows crossposting to multiple relevant subreddits.
+Crossposting expands reach.
+Reddit lets you crosspost to multiple relevant subreddits.
 Done thoughtfully (not spam), this increases visibility across communities.
 Always check each subreddit’s rules about crossposts first.

-While AI models don’t “crawl” in real-time like traditional search engines, your website’s structure still matters for being included in training data and for AI tools with web search capabilities.
+AI models don’t “crawl” in real time like traditional search engines, but your website’s structure still matters for being included in training data and for AI tools with web search capabilities.

 Clean HTML structure helps machine readability.
-Proper heading hierarchy (H1, H2, H3), semantic HTML, and logical content organization make your content easier for machines to parse and understand.
+Proper heading hierarchy (H1, H2, H3), semantic HTML, and logical content organization make your content easier for machines to parse.

-Robots.txt and sitemap management ensures your content is accessible.
+Robots.txt and sitemap management keeps your content accessible.
 While you want to be crawled for training data, you might want to block certain pages (like login pages or duplicate content) from being indexed.

 Page speed and mobile optimization matter.
 Even for AI purposes, well-optimized sites that provide good user experiences are more likely to be referenced as quality sources.

-The search ecosystem keeps evolving, and new platforms emerge regularly.
-While you can’t fine-tune for every new platform immediately, staying aware of trends helps you adapt your strategy before competitors.
+The search ecosystem keeps changing, and new platforms show up regularly.
+You can’t optimize for every new platform immediately, but staying aware of trends helps you adapt before competitors do.

 LinkedIn is becoming a search platform for professional content.
 People increasingly search LinkedIn for industry insights, thought leadership, and professional recommendations.
 If your audience is B2B, LinkedIn optimization deserves attention.

-Pinterest remains underutilized for search.
-With 450 million monthly active users searching for ideas and inspiration, Pinterest functions as a visual search engine.
-Product-based businesses and visual industries should consider Pinterest optimization.
+Pinterest remains underused for search.
+With 450 million monthly active users searching for ideas and inspiration, Pinterest works as a visual search engine.
+Product-based businesses and visual industries should consider it.

-Voice search through devices like Alexa, Siri, and Google Assistant continues to grow.
-These tools increasingly pull answers from AI models or featured snippets, making traditional SEO and AI optimization even more interconnected.
+Voice search through devices like Alexa, Siri, and Google Assistant keeps growing.
+These tools increasingly pull answers from AI models or featured snippets, which ties traditional SEO and AI optimization more closely together.

-Google’s integration of AI into search results (through features like SGE – Search Generative Experience) blurs the line between traditional search and AI-generated answers.
+Google’s integration of AI into search results (through features like SGE, Search Generative Experience) blurs the line between traditional search and AI-generated answers.
 Bing’s integration with ChatGPT does the same.
-These hybrid approaches require optimization strategies that work for both traditional SEO and AI visibility.
+These hybrid approaches need strategies that work for both traditional SEO and AI visibility.

-The future likely involves more AI-mediated search experiences.
+The future likely involves more AI-mediated search.
 Instead of clicking through to websites, users might get synthesized answers from multiple sources.
-This makes being cited as a source more valuable than ranking #1 for a keyword.
+That makes being cited as a source more valuable than ranking #1 for a keyword.

-The “Search Everywhere” strategy isn’t about abandoning Google—it’s about acknowledging that search behavior has fragmented across multiple platforms, each serving different needs and intent types.
+The “Search Everywhere” strategy isn’t about abandoning Google.
+It’s about accepting that search behavior has spread across multiple platforms, each serving different needs and intent types.
 Your audience searches TikTok for quick visual answers, Reddit for authentic opinions, AI tools for synthesized information, and yes, still Google for comprehensive research and transactions.

-The businesses that thrive in this environment are those that adapt their content and optimization strategies to meet audiences where they actually search.
-This means creating platform-specific content that respects each platform’s unique culture, format, and user expectations.
-It means building genuine authority across multiple channels rather than gaming algorithms.
-And it means accepting that the old playbook of “rank on Google and win” is no longer sufficient.
+The businesses that thrive here adapt their content and optimization to meet audiences where they actually search.
+That means creating platform-specific content that respects each platform’s culture, format, and expectations.
+It means building genuine authority across channels rather than gaming algorithms.
+And it means accepting that the old playbook of “rank on Google and win” is no longer enough.

 Start small.
 Choose one or two platforms beyond Google where your audience actually searches.
-Learn those platforms deeply—their cultures, their algorithms, their content formats.
-Create genuinely valuable content optimized for those specific search behaviors.
+Learn those platforms deeply: their cultures, their algorithms, their content formats.
+Create genuinely valuable content optimized for those search behaviors.
 Measure results.
 Adjust.
-Expand to additional platforms only when you’ve mastered the first ones.
+Expand to more platforms only when you’ve mastered the first ones.

-The future of search is multi-platform, multi-format, and increasingly AI-mediated.
-The brands that win will be those that build authentic authority across the ecosystem rather than trying to manipulate any single platform.
-Focus on creating genuinely helpful content, engage authentically with communities, and fine-tune strategically for the platforms that matter to your specific audience.
+Search is now multi-platform, multi-format, and increasingly AI-mediated.
+The brands that win will build authentic authority across the ecosystem rather than trying to manipulate any single platform.
+Create genuinely helpful content, engage honestly with communities, and optimize for the platforms that matter to your specific audience.

-You know what?
-The “Search Everywhere” strategy is actually liberating.
-Instead of obsessing over Google algorithm updates, you’re building a diversified presence that’s more resilient to any single platform’s changes.
+There’s something freeing about this approach.
+Instead of obsessing over Google algorithm updates, you’re building a diversified presence that holds up better against any single platform’s changes.
 You’re meeting your audience where they are, not where you wish they were.
 And you’re creating content that serves real needs across multiple contexts.

 This article was written on: